-The state provides an online calculator you can use to estimate child support, however the rules regarding how income and other factors are calculated can be confusing.
-There are also rebuttables that can be applied to the presumed correct amount of child support, which could reduce or increase the amount owed.
-A skilled child support attorney like Kendra Russell can explain how your case may differ from estimates you’ve seen online or been told by others.
+The state provides an online calculator you can use to estimate child support.
+However, the rules regarding how income and other factors are calculated can be confusing.
+There are also rebuttals that can be applied to the presumed correct amount of child support, which could reduce or increase the amount owed.
+A skilled child support attorney like Kendra D. Russell can explain how your case may differ from estimates you’ve seen online or been told by others.

 I’m being sued for child support.
 Can you help?